fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 > The data provider page needs to be on the same sub-domain on which the chart is hosted and invoked from.
 Otherwise, the cross-domain security might restrict data access, which means the real time feature won't work.

-## Use the JavaScript API to update the gauge
+## Use the JavaScript API to Update the Gauge

 You can use the powerful API collection provided into the FusionCharts JavaScript Class to implement and manage charts.
 Use the functions, properties, and events, as well as the highly enhance JavaScript architecture, to customize charts to your requirements.